 We are investigating this idea by extending our design language with non-functional declarations.
-For example, we have addressed error handling [9], access conflicts to resources [36], quality of service constraints [35], and more recently, data delivery models and parallel computation models for masses of sensors citekaba:hal-01319730.
+For example, we have addressed error handling [9], access conflicts to resources [24], quality of service constraints [23], and more recently, data delivery models and parallel computation models for masses of sensors [14].

-0The Error Model Annex is a standardized AADL extension for the description of errors [39].
+0The Error Model Annex is a standardized AADL extension for the description of errors [27].